Once you've published a library, you can share it with a link, but how about embedding it on your blog or class website to really showcase your work?

 3. You can adjust the height value (in pixels) to suit your needs.
 You can also add a "width" setting if you need to.

-Embedding a book in Google Sites
+Embedding a library in Google Sites

 There is another way... if you use Google Sites, their website builder intuitively handles all of this for you, and you don't need to use code at all, for exactly the same effect!